Limit-Theory-Redux/ltheory/README.md

 If you're using Ubuntu, you will also need to install a few developer libraries.
 This one-liner will install all required dependencies:

-- `sudo apt-get -y install python git git-lfs cmake libluajit-5.1-dev libglew-dev libsdl2-dev liblz4-dev libfreetype-dev libbullet-dev`
+- `sudo apt-get -y install python3 git git-lfs cmake libluajit-5.1-dev libglew-dev libsdl2-dev liblz4-dev libfreetype-dev libbullet-dev`

 On some versions of Ubuntu, you may also need to install this if you get missing `python` errors: